 3: To hike from Skyline Drive, park at the Limberlost Trailhead (MP 43) and pick up the Old Rag Fire Road.

-, the fee is $8 per person.
+There is a fee of $10 per person 16 years of age or older, with an option of $25 per vehicle (good for a larger group).
 The pass is valid for one week from the date of purchase.
 On many weekends, rangers are present to collect the fees.
 Most of the rest of the time, an honor system exists.
 An Annual or America the Beautiful Pass covers up to 4 people.

 No pets allowed.
 Remember that as much as you love your dog, it is still considered a pet.
 People routinely violate this restriction; please don't join them.

 People hiking from Skyline Drive have to pay an entrance fee of $15, but that fee is per vehicle.

 To reduce poaching, Skyline Drive is subject to nighttime closures during hunting season (mid-November through early January).
 Specific information about the dates, times, and sections for the current year is available on the park's website.

 The park is open all year, but Skyline Drive does sometimes close after snow or ice storms.
 The park site does not give current road conditions, so call ahead (540-999-3500).

 Backcountry camping is permitted below 2800 feet (permit required-- this is free and can be obtained at the trailhead, at an entrance station on Skyline Drive, at Park Headquarters, or at a visitor center).
 Good campsites are scarce, though.
 The shelters along the trail are for day use only.

 There is no developed camping at either trailhead outside the park.
 You can sleep in your car, though.
 The nearest campground on Skyline Drive is at Big Meadows, which is typically open early April through Thanksgiving Weekend and is about 10 miles south of Old Rag Fire Road.
 Half the sites can be reserved.